ranamagdi/Hospital-system/README.md

+#  Hospital system
-#  Make Hospital-system by using java languge
+Make Hospital-system by using java languge without using database